pelican-eggs/eggs/bots/discord/redbot/README.md

 ### Server Ports
 No port are required to run Red.

-if you want to use the internal Lavalink Server, you need to allocate port 2333 as primary
+If you want to use the internal Lavalink Server, you need to allocate port 2333 as the primary port.

 ### Additional Requirements
 When using the Audio Cog the bot will attempt to save files to /tmp resulting in a disk space error.
-To resolve this error you must increase the size of `tmpfs` using custom container policy.
+To resolve this error you must increase the size of `tmpfs` directory using the custom container policy.

 For additional details see: https://pterodactyl.io/daemon/0.6/configuration.html#container-policy